 There are no houses anywhere near that spot, so clearly this kitten had been intentionally abandoned there.
 He was filthy, covered with fleas, had a distended belly indicating worms and malnutrition, as well as a head cold; he couldn’t breath through his nose and wheezed so loudly I had to resist the temptation to call him Darth Vader.
 He also purred non-stop, so happy to have been rescued.
 I took him home and the next day took him to the vet.
 He was de-flea’d and de-wormed and the vet gave me nose drops for his head cold.
 He weighed just 1.7 pounds!

 The first name I gave him was Shadow because he followed me around like one.
 Unfortunately, I wasn’t able to give Shadow his nose drops because they apparently burned and he literally turned summersaults when I tried.
 But I gave him spiritual healing every day and within a week the head cold cleared up and he started playing.

-My original intention was to get him healthy and find him a home but, with the help of animal healing, my two adult cats accepted him and he is now a full-fledged member of our household.
+My original intention was to get him healthy and find him a home but, with the help of energy healing, my two adult cats accepted him and he is now a full-fledged member of our household.
 Five months after finding him, his permanent name became Paddy and he’d grown from a tiny 1.7 pounds to over 10 pounds!

 |Treating a miniature horse’s cough|